classgraph/classgraph/README.md

 Uber-fast, ultra-lightweight Java classpath scanner.
 Scans the classpath by parsing the classfile binary format directly rather than by using reflection.
 (Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly, and can lead to unexpected behavior due to static initializer blocks of classes being called on class load.)

-FastClasspathScanner is able to scan directories and jar/zip files on the classpath to:
+FastClasspathScanner scans directories and jar/zip files on the classpath, and is able to:

 1. [find classes that subclass a given class](#1-matching-the-subclasses-or-finding-the-superclasses-of-a-class) or one of its subclasses;
 2. [find interfaces that extend a given interface](#2-matching-the-subinterfaces-or-finding-the-superinterfaces-of-an-interface) or one of its subinterfaces;